Stone circle: Africa

 Ancient stone circles are found throughout the Horn of Africa.
 Booco in northeastern Somalia contains a number of such old structures.
 Small stone circles here surround two enclosed platform monuments, which are set together.
 The circles of stone are believed to mark associated graves.

-At Emba Derho in the Ethiopian and Eritrean highlands, two kinds of megalithic circles are found.
+At Emba Derho in the Ethiopian Highlands and Eritrean Highlands, two kinds of megalithic circles are found.
 The first type consists of single stone circles, whereas the second type comprises an inner circle enclosed within a larger circle (i.e. double stone circles).

 Stone circles and other megalithic monuments in Senegambia.

 The Senegambian stone circles are found on the western side of the continent.
 The individual groups are dated from 700 A.D. to 1350 A.D, and 1145 sites were mapped in a 1982 study.

 Asia

 In the Near East, possibly the oldest stone circles in the world were found at Atlit Yam (about 8000 BC).
 The locality is now submerged near the Levantine Mediterranean coast.

 Other locations include India or Japan.
 See more in the relevant Wikipedia category.

+The Jomon, a foraging group of northern Japan, built several monuments, including stone circles dating back to 2500-300 BCE.
+The most famous Jomon circles, known as the Manza and Nonakado circles, were discovered at Oyu in 1913 and were constructed between 4,200 and 2,700 years ago.
+The twin circles surround a central sundial aligned with the midwinter sunrise.
+Archaeologists have theorized that they were used as burial sites as high levels of phosphate were found beneath them or to display seasonal foodstuffs.
+Other nearby stone circles face the Shirakami mountain range and the Omori-Katsuyama stone circle, aligned with the winter solstice sunset over Mount Iwaki.

+Unlike the European stone megaliths, stone circles in Japan were circular arrangements of stone settings inlaid in the ground.
+Each stone weighed between a few pounds to over 220 pounds.
+Both Japanese and European stone circles, however, shared similar purposes, including marking astrological alignments, seasonal ceremonies, burial rituals, and ancestral communications.